dianas11/Linear-Regression-Project/README.md

 # Linear-Regression-Project
-A analysis on the Ecommerce customers data using Linear Regression
+Analysis on the Ecommerce customers data using Linear Regression